Allow users to paste spreadsheet data directly

 CORS/API Issues

-• If posting to your API from frontend, ensure CORS headers are set server-side
+• If posting to your API from the frontend, ensure your server sends appropriate CORS headers

 🎯 Advantages of Using CSVBox

-By handling the heavy lifting of spreadsheet input, CSVBox saves weeks of dev time:
+By handling the heavy lifting of spreadsheet input, CSVBox saves developer time and improves UX:

 🔚 Conclusion: Let Users Work the Way They Want

 Copy-pasting spreadsheet data is second nature to most business users.
-By supporting it natively in your app, you dramatically reduce user friction and speed up data onboarding—all without reinventing file parsing, UI validation, or column mapping logic.
+By supporting it natively in your app, you reduce user friction and speed up data onboarding — without reinventing file parsing, UI validation, or column mapping logic.

 👉 Next Steps

-• Customize the UI and branding in the CSVBox dashboard
+• Customize UI and branding from the CSVBox dashboard

 • Add webhook servers to process validated JSON

-• Store import logs per user for support/auditing
+• Store import logs per user for support and auditing

 Related Posts